 4. Henderson Waves, Forest Walk and Canopy Walk, along Southern Ridges

 The Southern Ridges is an elevated walk through Singapore’s mini ‘mountain’ ranges in the south, from Kent Ridge through Telok Blangah Hill to Mount Faber.
-There are three elevated walkways through this stretch that rings you into the wonderful woods for a bird’s eye view of our chirping friends.
+There are three elevated walkways through this stretch that brings you into the wonderful woods for a bird’s eye view of our chirping friends.

 Henderson Waves, the most well known of the lot, is a 274 metre-long and Singapore’s tallest pedestrian bridge that takes after its name.
 Seven undulating timber “ribs” double up as alcoves and you can take a break to admire the views of Keppel Harbour.

-Canopy Walk, the shortest of the three boardwalks, is only 280 metres long, but connects you to the secondary forest at eye-level.
+Canopy Walk, the shortest of the three boardwalks, is only 280 metres long but connects you to the secondary forest at eye-level.
 Take your baby through this easy 10-minute stretch with the stroller and you’ll reach Reflections at Bukit Chandu.

-Where: Henderson Waves is nearer to Telok Blangah; Forest Walk is opposite HortPark at Alexandra; and Canopy Walk is at HortPark
+Where: Henderson Waves is nearer to Telok Blangah; Forest Walk is opposite HortPark at Alexandra and Canopy Walk is at HortPark

 Height: Henderson Waves is 36 metres tall